dotnet/roslyn/docs/features/interceptors.md

 A method must indicate that its calls can be *intercepted* by including `[Interceptable]` on its declaration.

-If a call is intercepted to a method which lacks this attribute, a warning is reported.
+If a call is intercepted to a method which lacks this attribute, a warning is reported, and interception still occurs.
 This may be changed to an error in the future.

 ```cs
 namespace System.Runtime.CompilerServices